ZcashFoundation/zebra/README.md

 [pkg-config](http://pkgconf.org/), and a C++ compiler.

 Zebra is tested with the latest `stable` Rust version.
 Earlier versions are not supported or tested.
-Any Zebra version can start depending on new features in the latest stable Rust.
+Any Zebra release can start depending on new features in the latest stable Rust.

 Every few weeks, we release a [new Zebra version](https://github.com/ZcashFoundation/zebra/releases).